int3rlop3r/crony/README.md

     | 1  | /tmp/createfile.sh | */10 * * * * |              |                  |
     +----+--------------------+--------------+--------------+------------------+

-crony can copy crontabs across servers as well as delete remote cron jobs.
-But that's not all!
-Keep watching this page as we build more features into crony.
+crony can also copy and delete jobs across servers - more features yet to come!

 ### Installation